ldoocy/project_template/README.md

     * Application of findings to real-world settings to enhance social interaction and collaboration among people

 ## The Model
+### Social Force Model

+The Social Force Model<sup>[[1]](#references)</sup>, describes pedestrian behavior by four actions:

+1. Desired direction of movement
+2. Repulsive social forces
+3. Replusive forces from walls or any obstacles
+4. Attractive social forces

+This is described by the equation:

+The social force model takes into account random behaviors with a fluctuation term.
+This could be desired velocities, movements, or personal space preferences based on ones personality or random behaviors based on individual decisons to avoid obstacles.

+### Our Model

 The below diagrams demonstrate potential applications of our work.